The Christmas Truce

 On Christmas Day, after verbal agreements were made between front lines, German and English soldiers left their trenches and greeted each other in no man’s land.
 They exchanged gifts, took photographs together, and kicked around soccer balls.
 They also buried their dead that they found in no man’s land.

 Warfare generally resumed on the Western Front in the days following Christmas.
 However, in some sectors, the truce extended until New Year’s Day.
-Generals on both sides were not pleased with the Christmas Truce and it was never repeated after 1914.
+Generals on both sides were not pleased with The Christmas Truce and it was never repeated after 1914.

-On the Imperial War Museum website, there is a short documentary about the Christmas Truce and there are audio recordings of interviews with soldiers that witnessed it.
+On the Imperial War Museum website, there is a short documentary about The Christmas Truce and there are audio recordings of interviews with soldiers that witnessed it.